explore-starling/Supplementary-Materials-2024/README.md

 Describe any quality-assurance procedures performed on the data: Spot-checked head angle accuracy with protractor on screen.

-People involved with sample collection, processing, analysis and/or submission: Rebecca Trapp
+People involved with sample collection, processing, analysis and/or submission: xx

 DATA-SPECIFIC INFORMATION FOR: allboris.csv